EddieAbbondanzio/eddieabbondanz.io/content/post/civic/the-revival-part-16/index.md

 Test fitting the panel after bead rolling.
 I bead rolled the cover around the front hole because it has a raised lip and this will let the patch panel sit flush against the body.
 ![](images/25.jpg)

 Prepping my new shifter for install.
-It's a Megan racing dual bend.
+It's a Megan Racing dual bend.
 I made sure to use lots of grease on it.
 ![](images/26.jpg)

 Test fitting the shifter after cutting a hole for it and welding some nuts to secure the shifter rods with.
 I traced the hole using a roll of duct tape since it was basically the perfect diameter.